parijatmishra/parijatmishra.github.io/_posts/2021-05-26-avoiding-pitfalls-metrics-performance.md

 > a number**.")
 You either meet a key result's requirements or you don't; there is
 > no gray area, no room for doubt.

-This view is certainly attractive.
-The whole organization works towards achieving a few, well-defined objectives.
+This model is attractive.
+The whole organization works towards achieving a few, well-defined objectives (or outcomes).
 Key results define milestone against those objectives.
 Metrics tell us whether we have achieved a key result, or not, with perfect clarity.
-However, does systematization reek a bit of Soviet-era centralized planning?
-What were its consequences?
-In reality, an organization will have a large number of objectives; if management lists only a few objectives, there would be a lot more that are not explicitly mentioned but still are important.
-Key results may not be obvious and may need experimentation and research.
-There may be alternative key results that could lead to the same objective.
-Achievement against some results may not be a binary yes/no, but on a continuum.
-The effort in trying to define metrics that truly capture whether a result is met or not could be better spent elsewhere.
+What details has the model left out?
+Some are: (a) sub-systems interact with each other across boundaries, creating feedback loops leading to surprising effects; (b) some outcomes are important but not captured at the top-level, and it is assumed they will be met regardless (e.g., complying with the law while trying to meet goals); (c) that the objectives are complete and account for the novel (e.g., somehow innovation will occur within the framework of goals).
+How important are these details?

-An alternative view of business is that is is like a biological system, composed of complex networks that "constantly reconfigure themselves": i.e., they are complex, adaptive systems (CAS) ([Schwartz][schwartz], [*The Art of Business Value*][schwartz-business-value]).
-Agile and DevOps movements are consistent with this view.
-In this view, instead of hard goals tracked via metrics, the organization's various groups still try to achieve the organization's objective, but they (or their managers) define "fitness" parameters and then evolve their processes to improve their fitness.
+An alternative model of organizations is that they are like a biological system, composed of complex networks that "constantly reconfigure themselves": i.e., they are complex, adaptive systems (CAS) ([Schwartz][schwartz], [*The Art of Business Value*][schwartz-business-value]).
+Agile and DevOps movements are consistent with this model: instead of hard goals tracked via metrics, the organization's various groups still try to achieve the organization's objectives, but they (or their managers) define "fitness" parameters and then evolve their processes to improve their fitness.
 Here, metrics may be used by the groups themselves to determine how fit they are and in which direction to exert effort.

 If management persists with the idea that systematization is the only good way to run an organization, they will expand the scope of systematization to cover